 - 5.1.9 Statkraft strongly believes in supporting the next generation to have experience and knowledge of the renewable energy industry.
-Statkraft's paid internship programme has been running since 2022 and seen 20 interns join the business so far, in a variety of different areas from development, and public relations, to grid contracts and operations management. - 5.1.10 The interns have been given responsibilities in project development and operation from the start working and gaining experience alongside permament staff.
-In addition Statkraft has fully funded interns to undertake additional training such as confined spaces, fork-lift truck, working at height, networking
+Statkraft's paid internship programme has been running since 2022 and seen 20 interns join the business so far, in a variety of different areas from development, to public relations, to grid contracts and operations management. - 5.1.10 The interns have been given responsibilities in project development and operation from the start, working and gaining experience alongside permament staff.
+In addition, Statkraft has fully funded interns to undertake additional training such as confined spaces, fork-lift truck, working at height, networking and leadership coaching, as well as the opportunity to repesent Statkraft at industry events.